History of Chris Paul in Timeline

 Others born on this day/year

-1993: NBA Finals appearance
+1993: First NBA Finals Appearance

-January 15, 2005: Victory Over North Carolina
+January 15, 2005: Victory over North Carolina

-April 15, 2005: Paul Announced Turning Professional
+April 15, 2005: Turning Professional

-2005: Drafted by the New Orleans Hornets
+2005: Drafted by New Orleans Hornets

 2005: Named NBA Rookie of the Year

-2007: Rookie Challenge Records
+2007: All-Star Weekend Rookie Challenge Records

-At the 2007 All-Star Weekend, Chris Paul set new Rookie Challenge records with 17 assists and 9 steals.
+During the 2007 All-Star Weekend, Chris Paul set new Rookie Challenge records with 17 assists and 9 steals.

-2007: Selected to First NBA All-Star Game
+2007: Selected to first NBA All-Star Game

 December 17, 2008: NBA Record for Consecutive Games with a Steal